Reviewed by Dr. Larry Henry, O.D., F.A.A.O.

 However, PRK removes all of the outer layer of the cornea. thus the eye must regenerate the outer layer before vision is improved.
 You will likely experience hazy vision during the recovery process.

 Recovery Time - a PRK patient will have mild to moderate discomfort during the first 3 days after the surgery.
 Then, the discomfort will gradually reduce over the next few days to weeks.

 After the surgery, you will receive a temporary bandage to protect your eye while it regenerates the outer layer.

 Due to its shorter recovery time, Lasik for the majority of patients, is the better choice.
 However, PRK best advantages is it does not require much of the cornea, thus making it the best choice for patients with thin corneas, large pupils, irregular astigmatism, or people involved in contact sports/jobs.

 Although before making the decision, this is a conversation to have with your eye doctor.
 Your doctor will examine your eyes to look the best procedure for you.

-Here at BVA Advanced Eye Care we have 3 optometrists, and 3 ophthalmologists on staff to create better vision ahead.
+Here at BVA Advanced Eye Care we strive to create better vision ahead.
 Lasik, and PRK are great options for patients who want to gain their independence from glasses or contacts.
 We have conducted many procedures for both lasik and PRK.
 Both are great options but the first step is speaking with BVA, or your eye doctor, to find the best option for you.

 For more information please contact BVA through our website